 Dresden – Florence of the North

-A small but lively gay community, many bars, cafés and restaurants and of course, the river Elbe are creating this very special Italian city flair, even in Germany.
-Once a year Dresden turns into the gay capital of Saxony with thousands of LGBTQ+ demonstrating for equality and human rights at CSD Dresden.
+A small but lively gay community, many bars, cafés, and restaurants, and of course, the river Elbe are creating this very special Italian city flair, even in Germany.
+Once a year, Dresden turns into the gay capital of Saxony, with thousands of LGBTQ+ demonstrating equality and human rights at CSD Dresden.

-Many years ago, Karl visited Munich with his boyfriend just for a night or two.
+Many years ago, Karl visited Munich with his former boyfriend just for a night or two.
 But of course, the Bavarian capital city has much to offer for LGBTQ+ travelers.
-Known for being relatively conservative and religious, the south-german state Bavaria is for many international travelers the epitome of what Germany is all about: beer, sausages, Oktoberfest.
+Known for being relatively conservative and religious, the South-German state of Bavaria is for many international travelers the epitome of what LGBTQ+ Germany is all about beer, sausages, Oktoberfest.
 But let us tell you, that’s how we define Germany.
-We will spend a couple of days in Munich exploring some of the cultural heritage, get to know the gay scene, and best places to go to for LGBTQ+ travelers.
-Please let us know what you wanna know about Munich and we will make sure to find it out!
+We will spend a couple of days in Munich exploring some cultural heritage, get to know the gay scene, and the best places to go for LGBTQ+ travelers.
+Please let us know what you want to know about Munich and we will make sure to find it out!

 Discover Salzburg the Different Way

 Not in Germany… but just a 2-hour drive away: Salzburg!
 What Munich is to Germany, Salzburg is to Austria.
 The Mozart and Sound of Music city in Austria close to the German border is a true picture book travel destination in Austria.
 We had the chance to visit Salzburg two years ago and dreamt about going back ever since.
-If everything works out as planned, we should have time for three days in Salzburg to meet friends again and to see some more places in the Austrian city.
+If everything works out as planned, we should have time for four days in Salzburg to meet friends again, to see some more places in the Austrian city, and even to attend CSD Salzburg Pride 2020.

 Sound of Music, Mozart, Salzburg Castle, Schönbrunn Castle… and we could go on and on and on with highlights LGBTQ+ travelers can experience in Salzburg.
 But we let our blog article speak for itself.
 Make sure to have enough data on your phone and SD card because there is much to explore in Salzburg!